dugi42/leonardo/README.md

 ```bash
 python3 main.py -c config.yml
 ```

+This runs the webapp on local host on port 8050.
+You can access the webapp via the following link: http://127.0.0.1:8050

 ## 1. Motivation
 The motivation for this projects goes back to my time as a Tech Lead being part of a great team pioniering 3D-printing of glass.
 We needed to generated different 3D-objects to explore and probe the high-dimensional parameter space of our manifacturing process.
 To overcome the timedemanding and manual 3D-design process I developed an infancy design tool which was purly based on cylinder symetric 3D-designs.
 Years later and as a side project I have descided to restart this project and generalized the design capabilities by introducting rotational symetric design elements.
 The image below shows nine randomly generated 3D designs.